balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 * logout
 * check that we have no access to the internal page

-With this scenario we secure, that it is possible to login with a valid username and a valid password.
+With this test we ensure, that it is possible to login with a valid username and a valid password.
 Then we can access the internal page and also check that we can logout again.

 Sounds nice, so let's do it.